iyiolacak/tabendar/README.md

 ---

 ## 🛠 **How to Install**
+### Do NOT Install Yet — Project is still on development
 ### 🔹 Chrome
 1. Download the latest release from [Releases](https://github.com/iyiolacak/Tabendar/releases).
 2. Go to `chrome://extensions/`.